-Before submitting a plan for a land development, the applicant may be required to attend a preapplication meeting should discuss with the Planning Director, the City Engineer, and all other interested parties to discuss the procedure for approval and the subdivision ordinance design and improvement requirements as to general layout of streets and for reservation of land, street improvements, drainage, sewerage, fire protection, and similar matters, as well as the availability of existing services.
+Before submitting a plan for a land development, the applicant may be required to attend a preapplication meeting with the Planning Director, the City Engineer, and all other interested parties to discuss the procedure for approval and the subdivision ordinance design and improvement requirements.
 Such preapplication meetings are strongly encouraged in all cases.
 (12779 §3 7/15/87)